 ASLM offers an Abstract Mentor Programme to those less experienced with abstract submission.

 Please identify preference for poster or oral abstract.
 Decisions made by the Scientific Programme Committee will be final.
 Abstracts accepted for oral presentations may be presented in the language of original submission if desired (English, French, or Portuguese).

 NOTIFICATION AND CORRESPONDENCE

 A confirmation email with your submitted abstract number will be sent to the primary contact once an abstract has been submitted.
-In order to receive this important communication, please ensure that emails sent from firstname.lastname@example.org are not considered as spam by your email provider.
+In order to receive this important communication, please ensure that emails sent from email@example.com are not considered as spam by your email provider.
 Authors should also print and keep a copy of the receipt screen on the website as verification of receipt.
-Abstract acceptance/rejection will be e-mailed to the primary contact listed on the abstract by 7 September 2018.
+Abstract acceptance/rejection of standard submissions will be e-mailed to the primary contact listed on the abstract the second week of October 2018.
+Abstract acceptance/rejection of late breaking submissions will be e-mailed to the primary contact listed on the abstract by the end of October 2018.
 It is the responsibility of the primary contact to inform co-authors about an abstract’s acceptance/rejection.

 POLICIES FOR ABSTRACT SUBMISSION

 Accepted abstracts will be released publicly on the conference and ASLM web portals in the original language of submission – English, French, or Portuguese.